ZafarQuaere/MyOptions/ImpDocs/AndroidImpTopics.md

 ----------------------------------------------------------------------------
 Android Sandbox : Android Application Sandbox isolates your app data and code executions from other apps.
 * Every apps runs in secure sandbox environment, so that other process in the system cannot access your code or private data.
+* To do this, android assigns a unique user id (UID) at kernel level to each android application and runs it is in its own process.
 * The application sandbox is implemented at the OS Level.
 -------------------------------------------------------------------------------------------------------------------
 Android Namespace :